vmware-tanzu/tanzu-dev-portal/content/guides/reactive-spring-security-simple.md

 3) The test site is simple and merely sends a request to the `status` route that returns whether we are authenticated or not.
 4) Because our server configuration states that setup must be authenticated, we should expect a [RejectedSetupExeption](https://github.com/rsocket/rsocket-java/blob/master/rsocket-core/src/main/java/io/rsocket/exceptions/RejectedSetupException.java) error upon request.

-Next, we will test when we send authenticated requests without autheticating setup:
+Next, we will test when we send authenticated requests without authentication setup:

 ```kotlin
     @Test